Welcome to the California Department of Food and Agriculture

 Areawide Trapping

-GIS is used as a decision support tool in the areawide management of glassy-winged sharpshooter (GWSS) in California.
+GIS is used as a decision support tool in the area wide management of glassy-winged sharpshooter (GWSS) in California.
 Traps are located using GIS/GPS, and then serviced using portable data terminals.
-Trapping data is uploaded to a central server, allowing areawide managers to determine GWSS hotspots over large areas in Tulare, Kern, Ventura, and Riverside counties.
-Weekly maps show where GWSS have been found in single cycles of trap servicing, and the summary maps show cumulative counts for the year.
+Trapping data is uploaded to a central server, allowing area wide managers to determine GWSS hotspots over large areas in Fresno, Kern, Madera, Riverside, and Tulare counties.
+Bi-weekly maps show where GWSS have been found in single cycles of trap servicing, with the prior year also listed as a comparison.

 Infested Areas